MicrosoftDocs/memdocs/autopilot/windows-autopilot-whats-new.md

 1. Under **Windows Autopilot Deployment Program**, select **Devices**.

-1. Select the device that you want to unblock and the select the **Unblock** button at the top of the page..
+1. Select the device that you want to unblock and the select the **Unblock** button at the top of the page.

 ## Update to BitLocker Recovery Key Process for Windows Autopilot